EndIris/2001-Planets/README.md

 # Known Issues
- - Europa Atmosphere is not visible from space
  - Europa's ocean turns pink when transitioning to Scaled
- - Solar Power is an issue around Lucifer.
+ - Solar Power is way too high for Lucifer from its moons.
 If anyone knows how to change this please tell me!
  - Temperatures are weird, and vary wildly over 100K.
 Sol is to blame, don't know how to fix.
- - Moons don't start in the same positions as in RSS, despite the values being the same.
-(Unconfirmed)
+ - Moons are only approximately in the same positions as in RSS.
+Mean Anomalies could be off by 3 to 5 degrees